danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

             "r"  { <> "\r" } |
             "t"  { <> "\t" } |
             "0"  { <> "\0" }
-            # Note: Additional rules for strings are defined in *Layer 2*.
         )
     )
 /};